markhj/hxl-lang/drafts/expressions.md

 # Draft: Expressions

 > **Important**:
-> This is a draft of a HXL feature, and not yet part of the official specification.
+> This is a draft of an HXL feature which is not yet part of the official specification

 Expressions is a way to bring useful calculations into HXL.